-Bedford Creative Arts expects and supports any staff or volunteers to report any suspected incidents of abuse or neglect in whatever form.
+Bedford Creative Arts expects and supports any representatives to report any suspected incidents of abuse or neglect in whatever form.

-The Bedford Creative Arts management team assures all staff and volunteers that it will fully support and protect anyone who, in good faith (without malicious intent), reports a safeguarding concern.
+The Bedford Creative Arts management team assures all representatives that it will fully support and protect anyone who, in good faith (without malicious intent), reports a safeguarding concern.
 This Policy has been written in line with guidance from Community Voluntary Service Bedford, due regard to the Local Safeguarding Boards for Bedford Borough and Central Bedfordshire, and should be read in conjunction with other relevant Bedford Creative Arts' policies set out at the end of this document.
 It is not intended that anything in this Policy affects an individual's statutory rights.